Professor of Law

 Licensed to practice in North Carolina, New York, and Massachusetts, Professor Birckhead has been a frequent lecturer at continuing legal education programs across the United States as well as a faculty member at the Trial Advocacy Workshop at Harvard Law School.
 She is a member of the board of directors of the Clinical Legal Education Association.
 She is also a member of both the board and the advisory committee of the Campaign for the Fair Sentencing of Youth.
-She is president of the board for the North Carolina Center on Actual Innocence and has been a member of the executive council of the Juvenile Justice and Children's Rights Section of the North Carolina Bar Association.
-She is also a member of the advisory board for the North Carolina Juvenile Defender.
+She is president of the board for the North Carolina Center on Actual Innocence and has been a member of the executive council of the Juvenile Justice and Children's Rights Section of the North Carolina Bar Association and a member of the advisory board for the North Carolina Juvenile Defender.
 Professor Birckhead received her B.A. degree in English literature with honors from Yale University and her J.D. with honors from Harvard Law School, where she served as Recent Developments Editor of the Harvard Women's Law Journal.

 Follow Professor Birckhead on Twitter: @tamarbirckhead